Welcome to the State Museum!

 Due to the current measures to contain the coronavirus, the exhibitions, guided tours and events are subject to the respective legal requirements.
 Please inform yourself in advance here or by calling our visitor services staff on weekdays at +49 345 5247-361 and +49 345 5247-465 or outside these times at the museum reception at +49 345 5247-30.

 The duration of annual passes already purchased and valid during the lockdown periods (museum closure) will be extended by the corresponding times.

-The museum store and the museum café are open as well.
+The museum store and the museum café are open.

-Shop and café are currently only accessible via the main entrance to the museum.
-At the ticket office, presence and contact details must be recorded using the registration form.
-Of course, there is no entrance fee for only visiting shop and café.
+The shop and café are currently only accessible via the main entrance to the museum.
+Of course, there is no entrance fee if only the shop and café are to be visited.
+However, a recording sheet must be filled out when using the gastronomic seating.
+The 2G rule applies.
+This does not apply to people under the age of 18.
 Purchases in the museum shop are also possible via the website of the Museum Association and by telephone on +49 345 5247-483.